Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Oligopolistic Competition

 To see why investment bias arises in equilibrium, consider again the case where the central bank always fully reveals \(\omega_1\) and in which all investors other than \(i\) have chosen unbiased positions \(x_j = \omega_1\).
 The first order condition in equation \ref{biasex} is

 which yields the bias of proposition \ref{olidist} if \(N = 1\).\footnote{Recall that for the sake of developing intuition we assumed \(x_{-i}=\omega_1\).
 This will not be true in equilibrium, so that the expression of the equilibrium bias for a generic \(N\), reported in proposition \ref{olidist}, is different from the one we obtain from this special case.} The marginal benefit from a downward investment bias is positive for \(I\) finite, and therefore \(x_i = \omega_1\) is not optimal for an individual investor, even when all other institutions are choosing unbiased investment.
-And this is the more true the higher the individual policy influence \(\frac{\alpha}{N}\) and the higher the benefit from a rate cut \(\beta\).
-It is easy to see that equilibrium, each systemic institution will choose portfolio positions consistent with lower rate hikes than those really expected, potentially increasing their own losses from a restrictive change in monetary policy.
-This result, apparently surprising, is consistent with the evidence by \citet{Begenau2020}, who finds that the 4 largest US banks typically hold net derivative positions reinforcing (instead of hedging) their interest rate exposure.
+And this is more true the higher the individual policy influence \(\frac{\alpha}{N}\) and the higher the benefit from a rate cut \(\beta\).
+It is easy to see that in equilibrium, each systemic institution will choose portfolio positions consistent with smaller rate hikes than those really expected, potentially increasing their own losses from a restrictive change in monetary policy.
+This result, apparently surprising, is consistent with the evidence by \citet{Begenau2020}, who find that the 4 largest US banks typically hold net derivative positions reinforcing (instead of hedging) their interest rate exposure.

 Why would investors take risky positions that create even more losses in case of adverse rate shocks?
-The key is that, by behaving as if the rates were to remain lower than optimal or the economy, the systemic institutions in our game make it harder for the central bank to make large and undesired policy changes.
+The key is that, by behaving as if the rates were to remain lower than optimal for the economy, the systemic institutions in our game make it harder for the central bank to make large and undesired policy changes.
 This is the result shown in the second part of proposition \ref{olidist} if we assume commitment to fully informative communication: the on-path rate decision is systematically lower than the one that maximizes welfare.
 As such, our results provide one possible microfoundation for the empirical evidence on interest rate exposure.
-As we will see in the next section, a similar result holds, \textit{ex-ante}, in the strategic communication equilibrium.